binkley/homebrewery-files/witch.md

 - **11th level**: 4 uses
 - **17th level**: 5 uses

-When you cast *Hex* using this feature, you can use your Cook’s Utensils or Herbalism Kit as your spellcasting focus.
+When you cast *Hex* using this feature, you can use your Cook&rsquo;s Utensils or Herbalism Kit as your spellcasting focus.

 #### Level 2: Dangerous Familiar

 You learn the *Find Familiar* spell.
-It is always prepared for you and doesn’t count against the number of spells you can prepare.
+It is always prepared for you and doesn&rsquo;t count against the number of spells you can prepare.
 You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 When casting *Find Familiar* using this feature, you do so as a ritual.
-You may use an Herbalism Kit or Cook’s Utensils as your spellcasting focus for the casting.
+You may use an Herbalism Kit or Cook&rsquo;s Utensils as your spellcasting focus for the casting.

 **Independent Spirit.**
 Your familiar is unusually willful and assertive.
 It can take the **Attack action** on its turn.
 When it does, it makes a single attack that benefits from your proficiency bonus.
-On turns it attacks, the familiar can’t cast spells or deliver your spells.
+On turns it attacks, the familiar can&rsquo;t cast spells or deliver your spells.

 {note}
 **TODO:**